createwithnonu/dejango-notes-app/README.md

 # dejango-notes-app
-This is a simple notes app built with React and Django.
+This is a simple notes app built with React and Django

+Requirements